alightner/webpage/content/about/_index.md

 Thanks for checking out my website :sunglasses:

 I'm Aaron, a social and behavioral researcher currently residing in Denmark.
-My background and expertise are in cognitive and evolutionary anthropology, and I am currently a postdoctoral researcher in the Department of the Study of Religion at [Aarhus University](https://cas.au.dk/en/about-the-school/departments/the-study-of-religion).
+My background and expertise are in cognitive and evolutionary anthropology, and I am a postdoctoral researcher in the Department of the Study of Religion at [Aarhus University](https://cas.au.dk/en/about-the-school/departments/the-study-of-religion).

 **My research is ultimately about using data to better understand patterns of human behavior.** How do our minds interact with our diverse cultural environments, and how and why can this result in predictably different ideas and decision-making behaviors around the world?